 An important open problem for future multicore and manycore chip architectures is the development of shared-memory organizations and memory consistency models (or memory models for short) that are effective for small local memory sizes in each core, scalable to a large number of cores, and still productive for software to use.
-Despite the fact that strong memory models such as Sequential Consistency (SC) [21] are supported on mainstream small-scale SMPs, it seems likely that weaker memory models will be explored in current and future multicore and manycore architectures such as the Cell Broadband Engine [1], Tilera [4], and Cyclops64 [12].
+Despite the fact that strong memory models such as Sequential Consistency (SC) [1] are supported on mainstream small-scale SMPs, it seems likely that weaker memory models will be explored in current and future multicore and manycore architectures such as the Cell Broadband Engine [2], Tilera [3], and Cyclops64 [4].

-OpenMP [24] is a natural candidate as a programming model for multicore and manycore processors with software-managed local memories, thanks to its weak memory model.
-In the OpenMP memory model, each thread may maintain a temporary view of the shared memory which "allows the thread to cache variables and thereby to avoid going to memory for every reference to a variable" [24].
+OpenMP [5] is a natural candidate as a programming model for multicore and manycore processors with software-managed local memories, thanks to its weak memory model.
+In the OpenMP memory model, each thread may maintain a temporary view of the shared memory which "allows the thread to cache variables and thereby to avoid going to memory for every reference to a variable" [5].
 It includes a flush operation on a specified flush-set that can be used to synchronize the temporary view with the shared memory for the variables in the flush-set.
-It is a weak consistency model "because a threads temporary view of memory is not required to be consistent with memory at all times" [24].
+It is a weak consistency model "because a thread; s temporary view of memory is not required to be consistent with memory at all times" [5].
 This relaxation of the memory consistency constraints provides room for computer system designers to experiment with a wide range of caching schemes, each of which has different performance and cost tradeoff.
-Therefore, the OpenMP memory model.
-We say that a memory model M is an instantiation of the OpenMP memory model.
-We say that a memory model M is an instantiation of the openMP memory model.
+Therefore, the OpenMP memory model can exhibit very different instantiations, each of which is a memory model that is stronger than the OpenMP memory model, i.e., any legal value under an instantiation is also a legal value under the OpenMP memory model, but not vice versa.